-Except where stated, the emissions factors applied in this GHG Inventory Report were sourced from Measuring Emissions: A Guide for Organisations (Ministry for the Environment, 2020), Quarterly Electricity Liquid Fuel Emissions Data (Ministry for Business, Innovation and Employment, 2020) or Consumption-Based Greenhouse Gas Emissions Input-Output Model (Motu Economic and Public Policy Research, 2013).
+Except where stated, the emissions factors applied in this GHG Inventory Report were sourced from the most recently updated Ministry for the Environment publication, Measuring Emissions: A Guide for Organisations (2022), Quarterly Electricity Liquid Fuel Emissions Data (Ministry for Business, Innovation and Employment, 2022) or Consumption-Based Greenhouse Gas Emissions Input-Output Model (Motu Economic and Public Policy Research, 2013).
 Noting the following:

-- The emission factor applied for converting sulphur hexafluoride (SF6) gas into CO2-e has been sourced from the IPCC Fifth Assessment Report (The Intergovernmental Panel on Climate Change, 2013). - Emission factors applied to the electricity transmission losses from the National Grid (reported as Scope 2 emissions) were calculated using the most up to date MBIE electricity generation emission data (Ministry for Business, Innovation and Employment, 2020). - Emission factors applied to electricity transmission and distribution losses associated with purchased electricity consumed in Transpower offices and substations were sourced from the Ministry for the Environment with the emissions reported as Scope 3 (Category 6). - The emissions factors applied for air travel include radiative forcing to account for emissions arising from aircrafts at high altitude (Ministry for the Environment, 2020).
+- The emission factor applied for converting sulphur hexafluoride (SF6) gas into CO2-e has been sourced from the IPCC Fourth Assessment Report (The Intergovernmental Panel on Climate Change, 2007). - Emission factors applied to the electricity transmission losses from the National Grid (reported as Scope 2 emissions) were calculated using the most up to date MBIE electricity generation emission data (Ministry for Business, Innovation and Employment, 2022). - Emission factors applied to electricity transmission and distribution losses associated with purchased electricity consumed in Transpower offices and substations were sourced from the Ministry for the Environment with the emissions reported as Scope 3 (Category 6). - The emissions factors applied for air travel include radiative forcing (Ministry for the Environment, 2022).